A Simple Guide to Types of Annuities: Benefits, Comparisons, and FAQs

 Here’s how annuity surrender charges typically work:

-- Surrender period: Annuity contracts usually have a surrender period, which is a set number of years during which surrender charges apply if you make early withdrawals.
+Annuity contracts usually have a surrender period, which is a set number of years during which surrender charges apply if you make early withdrawals.
 The surrender period can range from a few years to over a decade, depending on the specific annuity contract.
 Once the surrender period ends, you can withdraw funds from your annuity without incurring surrender charges.

-- Free withdrawal provisions: Many annuity contracts include a provision allowing you to withdraw a certain percentage of your account value each year without incurring surrender charges.
+Many annuity contracts include a provision allowing you to withdraw a certain percentage of your account value each year without incurring surrender charges.
 This percentage is often around 10% but can vary depending on the specific contract.
 If you exceed the free withdrawal amount, surrender charges will apply to the portion of the withdrawal that exceeds the allowed percentage.

-- Waivers for specific circumstances: Some annuity contracts may include provisions that waive surrender charges under certain circumstances, such as the death of the contract owner, the onset of a terminal illness, or the need for long-term care.
+Some annuity contracts may include provisions that waive surrender charges under certain circumstances, such as the death of the contract owner, the onset of a terminal illness, or the need for long-term care.

 It’s essential to understand the surrender charges and other fees associated with an annuity contract before making an investment decision.
 Surrender charges can significantly impact your investment returns if you need to access your funds early.
 Always consult with a financial advisor to help you choose an annuity product that best aligns with your financial goals and needs.

-- Guaranteed Lifetime Withdrawal Benefit (GLWB) Rider: This rider guarantees a lifetime income stream by allowing you to withdraw a specific percentage of your annuity’s account value each year, regardless of market performance or how long you live.
-If the account value is depleted, the insurance company will continue to pay the guaranteed income for the rest of your life.
+This rider ensures a lifelong income by letting you withdraw a set percentage of your annuity value annually, regardless of market fluctuations or lifespan.
+If the account’s value runs out, the insurance company will keep paying the guaranteed income for the rest of your life.

-- Guaranteed Minimum Income Benefit (GMIB) Rider: This rider ensures that you receive a minimum income stream during the annuity’s payout phase, regardless of market performance.
+This rider ensures that you receive a minimum income stream during the annuity’s payout phase, regardless of market performance.
 The guaranteed income is typically based on a predetermined percentage of your initial investment and can provide a safety net against poor investment returns.

-- Guaranteed Minimum Accumulation Benefit (GMAB) Rider: This rider guarantees a minimum account value at the end of a specified period, regardless of market performance.
+This rider guarantees a minimum account value at the end of a specified period, regardless of market performance.
 If your annuity’s account value is lower than the guaranteed amount at the end of the period, the insurance company will make up the difference, ensuring that your investment grows at least by the guaranteed amount.

-- Enhanced Death Benefit Rider: This rider provides an enhanced death benefit to your beneficiaries, often allowing them to receive the greater of the annuity’s account value or a guaranteed minimum amount, which may be based on your initial investment or a stepped-up value over time.
+This rider provides an enhanced death benefit to your beneficiaries, often allowing them to receive the greater of the annuity’s account value or a guaranteed minimum amount, which may be based on your initial investment or a stepped-up value over time.

-- Cost-of-Living Adjustment (COLA) Rider: This rider helps protect your annuity income from inflation by automatically increasing your income payments each year based on a predetermined rate or an inflation index.
+This rider helps protect your annuity income from inflation by automatically increasing your income payments each year based on a predetermined rate or an inflation index.

 Adding riders to your annuity contract can provide valuable benefits and protection, but they come with additional costs that may reduce your overall investment returns.
 It’s essential to carefully weigh the potential benefits and costs of each rider and consult with a financial advisor to determine if adding a rider to your annuity contract is appropriate for your financial situation and goals.